robovm/robovm-docs/en/tutorials/cross-platform/cross-platform.md

 }
 ```

-> INFO: When you run the app in the simulator now, you may see warning when the button is clicked that certain classes are missing.
+> INFO: When you run the app in the simulator now, you may see warnings when the button is clicked that some classes are missing.
 Retrofit will use certain libraries if they are present, and it looks these up at runtime using reflection.
-These can be safely ignored.
+These can be ignored for now, but you may need to add these to the `forceLinkClasses` section of the robovm.xml in the future.

 ### Future Work